Seto Inland Sea: History

-During the last ice age the sea level was lower than today.
+During the last ice age, the sea level was lower than today.
 After the ice age, sea water poured into a basin between the Chūgoku mountains and Shikoku mountains and formed the Seto Inland Sea as it is known today.
-From ancient times, the Seto Inland Sea served as a main transport line between its coastal areas, including what is today the Kansai region and Kyūshū.
+From ancient times, the Seto Inland Sea served as a main transport line between its coastal areas, including what is today the Kansai region and Kyushu.
 It was also a main transport line between Japan and other countries, including Korea and China.
 Even after the creation of major highways such as the Nankaidō and San'yōdō, the Seto Inland Sea remained a major transport route.
 There are records that some foreign emissaries from China and Korea sailed on the Seto Inland Sea.

 The importance of water traffic gave rise to private navies in the region.
 In many documents, these navies were called suigun (水軍), or simply pirates.
 Sometimes they were considered to be public enemies, but in most cases they were granted the right to self-governance as a result of their strength.
 During the feudal period, suigun seized power in most coastal areas.
 The Kono in Iyo Province (today Ehime Prefecture) and Kobayakawa (later Mōri) in Aki Province (today a part of Hiroshima Prefecture) clans were two of the more famous suigun lords.
 In the 12th century, Taira no Kiyomori planned to move the capital from Kyoto to the coastal village of Fukuhara (today Kobe) to promote trade between Japan and the Song dynasty of China.
 This transfer was unsuccessful, and soon after Kyoto became the capital again.
 Later, the Battle of Yashima took place off the coast of present-day Takamatsu.